Nonperturbative Quantum Gravity in a Closed Lorentzian Universe: Microscopic Understanding in the Operator Formalism

-The mechanism described in this paper can be illustrated in the operator formalism by the following simple model.
-Suppose the unique quantum gravitational state of the universe for a given $\alpha$-microstate is given by
+We assume that a microscopic theory of quantum gravity contains degrees of freedom represented by $\alpha$-microstates $\ket{\alpha_\kappa}$ ($\in {\cal H}_\alpha$), which cannot be directly accessed at the semiclassical level.
+Suppose the unique quantum gravitational state of the universe corresponding to a given $\alpha$-microstate is